cipher1i/PVTHZ/README.md

-status: complete
+© 2020 SEC.
+All rights reserved.

 <br/><br/>
-# PVTHZ ©
+# PVTHZ
 Users incorporate strategies to get to the end of each level.